 Charles Michael "Chuck" Schuldiner who lost his life due to brain stem cancer in 2001 has always been one of my favorite American born guitarists.
-With the fact that the United States just celebrated another birthday, I felt I had to give a tribute to a man that influenced American death metal and to show that in fact there are memorable people, places, or events in this country.
+With the fact that the United States had just celebrated another birthday at the time that I wrote this, I felt I had to give a tribute to a man that influenced American death metal and to show that in fact there are memorable people, places, or events in this country.
 Chuck Schuldiner was the vocalist and guitarist for the Florida based band Death.
-The band’s second album called Leprosy released in 1988 is another fine example of a solid piece of death metal music and the album showed that Chuck was on his way to rising to the top of the death metal ranks.
-The track listing for Leprosy is as follows:

 A list of the full length albums that Chuck Schuldiner played on